-Ten Coq participants used the Search command (either directly, or indirectly using an editor 558 shortcut) during the observation session.
-Queries contained substrings of the lemma name, iden-559 tifiers appearing in the lemma statement, patterns that the lemma statement must obey, or a 560 combination.
-As an example of searching by lemma name and text, C1 ran the command Search 561 binddt "rw" letin, which returns lemmas whose name contains the substring "rw" (due to the 562 quotes) and whose statement contains binddt and letin.
-As an example of searching by pattern, 563 C10 ran a command of the form Search $a + = 2a + ,$ which returns lemmas whose statement 564 contains as a subexpression the == equality of two sums whose first arguments are the same.
-565
+Ten Rocq participants used the Search command (either directly, or indirectly using an editor shortcut) during the observation session.
+Queries contained substrings of the lemma name, identifiers appearing in the lemma statement, patterns that the lemma statement must obey, or a combination.
+As an example of searching by lemma name and text, C1 ran the command Search binddt "rw" letin, which returns lemmas whose name contains the substring "rw" and whose statement contains binddt and letin.
+As an example of searching by pattern, C10 ran a command of the form Search ?a + == ?a + , which returns lemmas whose statement contains as a subexpression the == equality of two sums whose first arguments are the same.

-On the Lean side, participants used several search engines: Nine participants used question-mark 566 tactics, which automatically search for and suggest lemmas that can be used in the current proof 567 state, subject to some criteria.
-For example, simp? tries to return a chain of simplification lemmas.
-568 Five participants looked for a lemma through the mathlib online documentation, whether by 569 querying substrings of the lemma name through the search bar or by navigating to a relevant 570 definition and browsing nearby.
-Three participants used Moogle.ai to do lemma search; Moogle 571 describes itself as a "semantic search engine" for mathlib that accepts natural language queries.
-572 Two participants used Loogle, which has similar functionality as Coq's Search command.
-573
+On the Lean side, participants used several search engines:

+- Nine participants used question-mark tactics, which automatically search for and suggest lemmas that can be used in the current proof state, subject to some criteria.
+For example, simp? tries to return a chain of simplification lemmas. - Five participants looked for a lemma using the mathlib [30] online documentation, whether by querying substrings of the lemma name through the search bar or by navigating to a relevant definition and browsing nearby. - Three participants used Moogle.ai to do lemma search; Moogle describes itself as a "semantic search engine" for mathlib that accepts natural language queries. - Two participants used Loogle, which has similar functionality as Rocq's Search command.